danilosierrac/workspace/index.markdown

 Enough natural light is essential.
 During winter/dark hours it is necessary to have a supplemental source that provides an amount of light similar to an overcast day.
 A screen alone is harmful for your eyes.
 In the best case, try working only during day time.

-_to asses in detail the implications of illumination, you can also refer to [This useful paper](http://www.oshr.nc.gov/Support/Safety/handbook/Illumination%20Final.pdf) ._
+_To asses in detail the implications of illumination, you can also refer to [This useful paper](http://www.oshr.nc.gov/Support/Safety/handbook/Illumination%20Final.pdf) ._

 ### Living matter